muak4/battling-knights-python/README.md

 ### How to run this script?

-Clone a repository and run following command
+Clone a repository, change directory to `battling-knights-python/battling-knights` and execute `main.py` script.

+**Command:**

+`cd battling-knights-python/battling-knights`

 `python3 main.py`